NVIDIA-Omniverse/kit-extension-sample-defectsgen/exts/omni.example.defects/docs/README.md

 1. Defect Semantic
     - The semantic label that will be used to represent the defect in the output file produced by Replicator.
     - Default Value: `defect`
-2. Defect Texture
+2. Defect Texture Folder
     - A folder location that holds all the texture(s) to choose from.
 Textures should be in PNG format.
-    - Default Value: `None`
+    - Default Value: data folder within the Defect Extension

     - Defect textures are composed of a Diffuse, Normal, and Roughness texture to represent the defect.
 Example shown below:

     Diffuse Texture |  Normal Texture | Roughness Texture